 Private Breast Ultrasound

-What is the purpose of this breast ultrasound scan?
+What is the purpose of this breast ultrasound?

-The breast ultrasound scan will examine your breast for any lumps you may have found.
+The breast ultrasound will examine your breast for any lumps you may have found.

 There are multiple reasons as to why you would have a private breast ultrasound scan but the most common reasons are the following: